Neural-Systems-at-UIO/QuickNII/Docs/FAQ.rst

 --> Information can be found in this guide under "Coordinates"

-(6) How can I try QuickNIi with my own atlas?
+(6) How can I try QuickNII with my own atlas?

 --> Documentation of the cutlas file format is available here: https://www.nitrc.org/plugins/mwiki/index.php?title=quicknii:Cutlas_file_format